-- The 10-minute film, "Think About Your Choices," which features personal testimony from ten ThinkFirst VIP speakers who have sustained a brain or spinal cord injury.
+- A new 10-minute film for fall 2019, "Decisions Matter," features personal testimony from ThinkFirst VIP speakers who have sustained a brain or spinal cord injury.
 The various circumstances surrounding their injuries portray situations any teen could be faced with, leading the viewer to consider their own actions.
-View clip here.

 - A discussion of the anatomy of the brain and spinal cord, how injuries to these parts of the body occur, the physical results of injury, and how many of these injuries can be prevented.
 Understanding the frequency and permanence of these injuries helps cultivate a respectful understanding of the need for prevention.
 There is a strong emphasis on traffic safety, as this is the leading cause of injury and death at this age.
 All areas are discussed, including distracted driving, drunk and drugged driving, drowsy driving, speeding, seat belt use, helmet use, bicycle and pedestrian safety and more.

 - A VIP speaker who has sustained a brain or spinal cord injury describes how the choices made led to an injury and changed his/her life from that day forward.
 This is the key component of the program, as students are able to speak with someone who has actually sustained an injury, giving them a tangible and heartfelt perspective from someone they can relate to.